-We have put the enormous processing power of modern FPGAs to good use in the digital imaging field, where FPGAs are more useful than ever when it comes to dealing with Ultra HD formats like 4K and 8K.
+We have put the enormous processing power of FPGAs to good use in the digital imaging field, where they are more useful than ever when it comes to dealing with Ultra HD formats like 4K and 8K.
 Applications include color pipelines, image enhancement functions and real-time compression for high-end cameras and advanced driver assistance systems.

 Our projects also include various complex industrial and medical systems that rely on the versatility and flexible nature of FPGAs.
 One example would be laser scanning systems, where we have implemented advanced algorithms like Fast Fourier transforms, digital filters, vector calculation and scan field correction as FPGA IP cores.